 Device A "device" is a grouping of input and output ports that define a logical entity.
 (The logical entity

 GPIO General Purpose Input and Output.
 A generic term for the NV9649's tally interface.
-The tally level.
-All levels in a level set have a unique display index within that level set.
+The tally

 Level set A level set is a group of virtual levels that are commonly used together when switching devices.